ajinderbains/US_Accident/README.md

 Conclusion:

 With a sample of 100,000 accidents we could discern that there were 5 weather conditions that held the most data.
-The weather condition that occured the most was on a clear day.
-The month that had the most accidents occur was June.
-Our model accuracy score is?
+Our model accuracy score changes based on the inputs.
+The original accuracy score was 95% however when we resampled the dataset down to 100,000 the accuracy score based on wether changed to 67.9%.
+Regrouping the weather and severity yielded an accuracy score of 96%.
+The accuracy scores shows that the machine learning is performing correctly.
+The final result is that most accidents occured on a clear day in June.